In this post I want to share with you the shooting technique, and thoughts about this photograph, shot with my Fujifilm X100T.

 Generally speaking, it’s all about experimenting.
 I have tried pause for a split second while panning, panning during the whole exposure, hold still for a split second before panning.
 Vary the shutter speed and the speed of the camera movement.

-On the Fuji X100T I have been using the built in 3 stop ND and - if necessary - a polarizer.
-To get more options, I'm considering to buy a 4 stop ND to the Fuji.
+On the Fuji X100T I have been using a polarizer and – if necessary – the built in 3 stop ND.
 Anything below ISO 200 is a no go on the Fuji because it then only do JPGs, I always shot RAW.